Industrial Innovation and Partnerships

 ATTENTION: Proposers using the Collaborators and Other Affiliations template for more than 10 senior project personnel will encounter proposal print preview issues.
 Please see the Collaborators and Other Affiliations Information website for updated guidance.

 A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 18-1), is effective for proposals submitted, or due, on or after January 29, 2018.
 Please be advised that, depending on the specified due date, the guidelines contained in NSF 18-1 may apply to proposals submitted in response to this funding opportunity.

 The NSF SBIR program focuses on transforming scientific discovery into products and services with commercial potential and/or societal benefit.
 Unlike fundamental research, the NSF SBIR program supports startups and small businesses in the creation of innovative, disruptive technologies, getting discoveries out of the lab and into the market.

-Different from most other investors, the NSF SBIR Program funds early or "seed" stage research and development.
+The NSF SBIR Program funds early or "seed" stage research and development.
 The program is designed to provide equity-free funding and entrepreneurial support at the earliest stages of company and technology development.

 Synopsis of Program: